 “As iron sharpens iron, so one man sharpens another.”Proverbs 27:17

-In the Old Testament book of Proverbs, King Solomon imparts his wisdom to make the naive nature of youths’ wise and wise men even wiser.
-In the depths of his knowledge, given to him by God, Solomon shared these words, “As iron sharpens iron, so one man sharpens another.”
-Now the context of those few words is rich in wisdom, for it speaks directly to the interaction of human relations, how we are to interrelate with one another.
-The people with whom we interact contribute to shaping our character, be it good or bad, especially in our youth, and as we continue to grow and age.
+King Solomon imparts his wisdom to make youths’ naive nature wise and wise men even wiser in the book of Psalms.
+In the depths of his knowledge, given to him by God, Solomon shared, “As iron sharpens iron, so one man sharpens another” (Pro.
+27:17).
+The context of those few words is rich in wisdom, for they speak directly to the interaction of human relations; how we are to interrelate with one another.
+The people with whom we interact contribute to the shaping of our character, especially in our youth, and as we continue to grow and age.

 Unless otherwise noted, all Scripture is taken from the New American Standard Bible®, Copyright © 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995 by The Lockman Foundation.
 Used by permission.